Personally, I wouldn’t have waited.

 And that’s a really good thing because honestly, I know that the world needs people who are more patient than I am … and if that’s you, great.

 But sometimes, to avoid harm, you have to act—even if you aren’t finished waiting.

 Are YOU Waiting for Godot?

 Whether you are familiar with the play or not, you probably know that waiting for the guy was useless.
-Not only did he never show up, the actors who were waiting for him didn’t know him or anything about him.
+Not only did he never show up, but the actors who were waiting for him also didn’t know him or anything about him.
 If he had shown up, they wouldn’t have recognized him.

 I mean, if you had a major leak in your basement with the water rising 10 inches every hour, how long would you wait to call in some qualified help?